ydnaandy123/2017_coco_stuff/README.md

 - Seems it reach it's upper bound
 - The learning matters a lot
-- Is our network too simple and it reach it's limit?
+- Is our network too simple (take only couples of hour to converge)?
 ## Improve method?

 ![Improve](src/ae_loss.png)